GEM3D/PittPack/README.md

   cmake ..
   make -j 4
 ```
-the executable will be placed in /bin
+The executable will be placed in /bin folder

 ## Run